pollfish/docs/flutter.md

 ## Prerequisites

 *	Android 17+ using Google Play Services
 *	iOS version 9.0+
-*	Apache Cordova v3.0.4+

 ## Quick Guide

-* Create Pollfish developer account, create new app and grap it's API key
+* Sign Up for a Pollfish Publisher account, create a new app and grap it's API key
-* Install Pollfish plugin and call init function
+* Install and integrate Pollfish plugin and call the init function
-* Set to Release mode and release in Store
+* Set to Release mode and publish on app store
 * Update your app's privacy policy
 * Request your account to get verified from Pollfish Dashboard